remcohaszing/snapshot-fixtures/README.md

 This may contain the options of the fixture.
 These options are read from the `options.cjs`, `options.js`, `options.json` or `options.mjs` file in the fixture directory.

-A test may be an object with the `generate` and optional `input`, `expected` properties.
+A test may be an object with the `generate` and optional `input`, `expected`, and `ignore` properties.
 In this case `input` determines which input file to read, `generate` serves as the generate function, and `expected` refers to the expected output file.
+If `ignore` is true, the result is written, but assertion failures are ignored.

 ## Compatibility